 Select the Data menu at the top of your spreadsheet, and from this, select the option Filter, and then the option Advanced Filter....

 This causes the Excel Advanced Filter options box to pop up.
-This is the same in Excel 2003 and all later versions of Excel, and is shown on the rightabove.
+This box, (which is the same in Excel 2003 and all later versions of Excel), is shown on the rightabove.

-As shown, in this example, the list_range should be input as A5:D17, and the criteria_range should be input as B1:D3 on the current worksheet.
+As shown, for the example above, the list_range should be input as A5:D17, and the criteria_range should be input as B1:D3 on the current worksheet.